MaxPlays/maxplays.github.io/README.md

-# maxplays.github.io
-GitHub pages page
+# MaxPlays GitHub Pages site
 ## Intro ##
 This is my GitHub pages site, where I upload some of my web-based projects